 2.2.
 Outdoor Plants

 During excessively hot days, outdoor tropical plants need to be protected.
-During this time, either place the plant under taller trees, using tinting cloth, or them to shadier spots.
+During this time, either place the plant under taller trees, using a tinting cloth or move them to shadier spots.

 Some plants need filtered sunlight and are adapted to dotted light found under the trees.
 So make sure that you make the suitable arrangements.